parisjs/parisjs-website/content/faq/en.md

 ### Funding

-In the same spirit of openness and sharing, we have opened a page on [opencollective](https://opencollective.com/parisjs).
+In the same spirit of openness and sharing, we have opened a page on [opencollective](https://opencollective.com/parisjs).<br/>
 You can contribute financially to Paris.js by making a donation.
-It offers no compensation.
+It offers no compensation.<br/>
-Our annual budget is low, the extra money will be used to create goodies, gifts for speakers, pay a last minute buffet.
+Our annual budget is low, the extra money will be used to create goodies, gifts for speakers, pay a last minute buffet.<br />
 To avoid creating a structure, we rely on an external [host](https://opencollective.com/faq/collectives#what-is-a-host-do-i-need-one-), opencollective.fr (https://www.societe.com/societe/opencollective-paris-oc-842144263.html).
 It is this association that manages the money and makes the transfers to reimburse the expenses.

 ### I’m looking for JS devs, can you help?